nyanpasu64/exotracker-cpp/src/DESIGN.md

 ### Implementation

+The timeline code is implemented in `doc/timeline.h`.
+I added several helper classes.

+`TimelineCellRef` and `TimelineCellRefMut` store a reference to a timeline cell, and the owning timeline row's length.

+`TimelineChannelRef` and `TimelineChannelRefMut` store a reference to a `Timeline` (all grid cells, all channels), and a chip and channel value.
+Timelines are currently stored as `[grid] [chip, channel] TimelineCell` to make adding/removing grid cells easy.
+But `TimelineChannelRef` can be indexed `[grid] TimelineCell`, to simplify code (like sequencers and cursor movement) that interacts with multiple grid/timeline cells, but only one channel.

+#### TimelineCellIter(Ref)

-I added classes `TimelineCellIter` and `TimelineCellIterRef` to loop each block's patterns for as long as it's playing.
+I added classes `TimelineCellIter` and `TimelineCellIterRef` to step through a timeline cell's blocks, and loop each block's patterns for as long as it's playing.
 These classes (which act like coroutines/generators) are constructed with a `TimelineCell` and its duration, and yield `PatternRef` objects until exhausted.

 For each block in the cell, `TimelineCellIter(Ref)` will yield a `PatternRef` with the block's pattern either once (if the pattern doesn't loop), or once for each time the pattern loops within the block.
 The `PatternRef` stores the time the pattern plays within the grid cell, and a span (pointer, size) to the events that should be played (excluding all events past the block's end time, but currently not excluding events at the beginning).